 Capturing your viewers’ attention right away makes all the difference.
 In fact, indie band Walk off The Earth found that the first eight seconds of your video are the most important – and this lesson helped them gain 127 million views in four months on YouTube.

 Think of it this way: If your viewer only watches the first eight seconds, which information is vital for them to have heard?
 That’s what should come first.

 People don’t want to waste their time, so it’s your job to deliver beneficial content from the get-go.
-One way to consider is by shortening your introduction and getting right to the point.
-For example, if you’re making a video tutorial that tells viewers how to accomplish a specific task, don’t waste time explaining why that task matters, or who will be demonstrating.
+Consider shortening your introduction and getting right to the point.
+For example, if you’re making a video tutorial that tells viewers how to accomplish a specific task, don’t waste time explaining why that task matters, or who will be demonstrating it.